NikitaLodha25/Airlines_Data_Analysis/README.md

+## Airlines Data Analysis Using SQL

-### The goal of this data analysis is to go through the data of various tables provided in the airlines database and find out different useful information from it.
+The goal of this data analysis is to go through the data of various tables provided in the airlines database and find out different useful information from it.